CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 “We are changing the way the City website serves our residents” - Office of Open Data and Digital Transformation
 {{% /filter-item %}}

-{{% filter-item Emphasis %}}
-**Bold** calls attention to key information.

-_Italics_ are used under specific conditions, such as to indicate the title of a book.
-Avoid using italics to emphasize an idea or to create a sarcastic tone.

-Underlining should not be used in web communications, as this can be reserved to indicate a link.
-{{% /filter-item %}}

 {{% filter-item Brackets %}}
 Brackets are used to indicate that the writer has replaced the original word in quoted text with a different word to clarify the speaker’s intended meaning.